juandazapatac/accountability_assistant_project/README.md

-# Accountability Assistant
+# Accounting Assistant

-Through a csv file with the monthly incomes and expenses of a company, this program returns you valuable insights such as the net utility or the average monthly income value of the company.

-This repo was created during my Git and GitHub Platzi Class.
+This program helps you to discover valuable insights from your accounting such as your net income, your total revenue, etc. Fork or clone this repo and use your own *accounting.csv* file.

-***Created by Juan David Zapata Cruz***
+***Created by Juan David Zapata Cruz during his Git and GitHub Platzi Class***